Giuseppe Nahmad

-Giuseppe (“Joe”) Nahmad (1932 – 23 November 2012) was an art dealer who specialized in impressionist, post-impressionist, and modern art.
+Giuseppe (“Joe”) Nahmad (1932 – 23 November 2012) was an art dealer who specialized in Impressionist, Post-Impressionist, and modern art.
 He amassed a multi-billion fortune in buying, selling, and collecting works of arts of 19th- and 20th-century artists.

 Family

 Giuseppe Nahmad was born in 1932 in Aleppo, Syria.
 His father Hillel Nahmad was a banker who founded Nahmad & Beyda in Syria.
-The Nahmads were citizens of Italy and Sephardic Jews who spoke French, Arabic and several other languages.
+The Nahmads were Sephardic Jews who spoke French, Arabic and several other languages.
 Hillel Nahmad opened a branch of Nahmad & Beyda in Beirut, Lebanon, after he and his wife, Mathilde Nahmad, moved there in 1948.
 They had eight children: four boys (Albert, Giuseppe, Ezra, David) and four girls (Denise Nahmad Amon, Jacqueline Nahmad Harari, Nadia Nahmad Chowaiki, Evelyn Nahmad Matalan).
 In 1958, Albert, having expanded the family banking business to Rio de Janeiro, died in an airplane crash.

 In 1957, Giuseppe Nahmad settled in Milan where he started his art dealership.
 Two years later his parents and his younger siblings resettled in Milan.
-Giuseppe’s younger brothers, David and Ezra, joined the enterprise while still being teenagers in 1963.
+Giuseppe's younger brothers, David and Ezra, joined the enterprise while still being teenagers in 1963.
 David and Ezra's own sons, both named Hillel, run galleries in New York and London currently.

 Giuseppe Nahmad never married and had no children.